-The Contractor shall be able to provide all services in all categories described below.
-If the Contractor does not maintain the in-house subject matter expertise it will be their responsibility to secure the needed services as the Prime Contractor.
-Pursuant to the AG General Conditions (Exhibit A), the State shall have complete ownership of all material which is developed, prepared, assembled, or conceived by the Contractor.
+The CONTRACTOR must be able to complete all Tasks, Subtasks, and Deliverables as described below.
+If the CONTRACTOR does not maintain the in-house subject matter expertise which encompasses significant knowledge and practical experience in the design and implementation of one or more of the following activities: utility customer program design, energy efficiency programs, building codes and standards programs, residential single- and multi-family housing programs, or related activities.
+It will be CONTRACTOR'S responsibility to secure the needed services and expertise as the Prime CONTRACTOR.
+To the extent possible, Offerors should describe the expertise and responsibilities of subcontractors that CONTRACTOR intends to include in the execution of the work.
+Pursuant to the General Conditions (Exhibit C), the State shall have complete ownership of all material which is developed, prepared, assembled, or conceived by the CONTRACTOR for the Project.